andreazignoli/andreazignoli.github.io/_teaching/2024-fall-teaching-4.md

 Mathematical models are a particular subset of models, and they describe the world using the language of mathematics.
 In the act of writing the equations for these models, we refine our understanding of reality.
 Whether we're exploring trends in record-breaking achievements or analyzing the biomechanics of a leg-extension exercise, models help us formulate hypotheses, sharpen research questions, and challenge our assumptions.

-In my experience developing models for sports performance, I’ve observed that many sports scientists use these tools without fully understanding the principles behind their design.
+In my experience developing models for sports performance, I've observed that many sports scientists use these tools without fully understanding the principles behind their design.
 Worse still, they often dismiss a model as being “too complex” or “inaccurate.”
-Such judgments are often not based on solid reasoning, with tradition or reputation frequently influencing model selection more than a careful assessment of a model’s strengths and limitations.
+Such judgments are often not based on solid reasoning, with tradition or reputation frequently influencing model selection more than a careful assessment of a model's strengths and limitations.

 Given the immense value of modelling in sports science, I believe that you can greatly benefit from a course on this subject.
-While it’s not necessary to dive deeply into advanced mathematical theory, it's important to provide an overview of the language, basic concepts, and the practical functionality of mathematical modelling.
+While it's not necessary to dive deeply into advanced mathematical theory, it's important to provide an overview of the language, basic concepts, and the practical functionality of mathematical modelling.
 Although some foundational definitions and concepts may require effort to grasp, mastering them will unlock a world of opportunities.

 I hope this course will enhance your understanding of mathematical models and equip you with the skills to apply these tools effectively in your daily practice.
 By adding these capabilities to your toolkit, you'll gain a critical asset for advancing your career as a sports scientist.